gnu-user/Tapper-autoreport/README.md

 ## ABOUT

-`tapper-autoreport` is a bash include that you can add ("source") at the end of your own bash script.
+This is the `tapper-autoreport` bash utility -- a bash include file that you include ("source") at the end of your own bash script.

-It then magically turns your bash script into an Tapper test suite.
+It then magically turns your bash script into a Tapper test suite.

 It collects meta information from system, reports test results via network and uploads files.

 It also allows your bash script to be used with the `prove` command, a tool to run test scripts that produce TAP output (Test Anything Protocol).

 ## SYNOPSIS